pushrocks/smartssh/README.md

 setups SSH quickly and in a painless manner

 > Attention: This is still alpha, so some things won't work, not all things are inplemented.
-I (Phil from Lossless) expect this to be ready 2016/05/01.

 ## Usage